What Is the Difference Between Vendor vs Supplier: Latest Guide

 To get an idea of the distinctions between suppliers and vendors, figuring out the vendor vs supplier definition is the first thing to wade through.

-In supply chains, a vendor, usually refers to a person or company that sells finished goods or services directly to the end customer, either an individual or a business.
-They can source products from suppliers or manufacturers and sell through brick-and-mortar stores or online platforms.
+In supply chains, a vendor, usually refers to a person or company that sells finished goods or services directly to customers, either individual consumers or businesses.

 Vendors are customer-oriented.
 They have a direct relationship with customers and focus on meeting the demands of individual consumers and businesses.